hungluu/smart-vagrant/README.md

 **IP settings:**
 - ip_prefix: is the first part of ips, `127.0.0.1` has prefix `127.0.0`
 - private_network_ips: is a list of second parts of ips, `127.0.0.1` has postfix `1`
+- ultilites_ip: is the ip used for ultilites site

 **Synced folders:** Is a list of folders from local machine to be synced with VM